What Is an Income Adjustment?

 Learn About the Appeal Process

-If you have questions about whether or not you may be considered for an Income Adjustment/special circumstance appeal, please click here and answer the questions on the form.
+If you have questions about whether or not you may be considered for an Income Adjustment/special circumstance appeal for the 2022-23 academic year, please click here and answer the questions on the form.
 Once the form is received you will be contacted by a financial aid advisor in 7-10 business days.